-The Birth of the Early Pocket Watch
+The Early Pocket Watch

 Louise Snowdon – Website Content Contributor / Sales Professional

 Louise joined AC Silver with a passion for the world of antiquities and jewellery.
 Louise also assists the marketing team by representing the business on many social media outlets.